merry7cherry/Flow-Matching-trajectory-visualization/README.md

    ```

    Images for the 1D and 2D experiments will be saved under the `outputs/` directory.
 The script trains the flow matching,
-   rectified flow, variational flow matching, and variational mean flow baselines so you will find companion figures labelled
+   mean flow, rectified flow, variational flow matching, and variational mean flow baselines so you will find companion figures
-   `flow_matching`, `rectified_flow`, `variational_flow`, and `variational_mean_flow` for each dataset.
+   labelled `flow_matching`, `mean_flow`, `rectified_flow`, `variational_flow`, and `variational_mean_flow` for each dataset.
 Use the following optional
    flags to tune the variational flow experiments:

    - `--variational-latent-dim`: dimensionality of the latent code sampled from the VAE prior (default: 8)